Waterfall Guide to the North Georgia Mountains

 Trahlyta Falls at Vogel State ParkDirectly below Lake Trahlyta in Vogel State Park is a stepping stone waterfall.
 Go south from Blairsville, Union County Georgia on US 19/129 for eleven miles.
 Just before the entrance to Vogel State Park on the right is a one lane pullover where you can view the falls from above.

 Trahlyta Lake Trail also flows to the right of the lake.
-This is a quite trial with the lake at the edge with beautiful views of the lake and surrounding mountains.
+This is a quiet trail with the lake at the edge with beautiful views of the lake and surrounding mountains.
 When you reach the end of the lake take the Falls Overlook Trail to the right and follow the trail to the bottom of falls.
 The trail is short but steep but worth the effort.

 Printable